travis-ci/travis-conditions/README.md

 #### Values

-Values are strings that are given without quotes, not containing any whitespace, or single or double quoted strings:
+Values are strings that are given without quotes, not containing any whitespace or special characters, or single or double quoted strings:

 ```
-a_word
 "a word"
 'a word'
+a_word
 ```

 ### Operations